-NOTE: Students who have completed twenty-three (23) or fewer credit hours when they matriculate at the University are required to complete an FYF course during their first semester.
-All students who have completed more than twenty-three (23) credit hours when they matriculate at the University are not eligible to take a FYF course.
+NOTE: Students who have completed twenty-three (23) or fewer credit hours earned in a college classroom when they matriculate at the University are required to complete an FYF course during their first semester.
+All students who have completed more than twenty-three (23) credit hours earned in a college classroom when they matriculate at the University are eligible, but not required to take a FYF course.
 A student may obtain academic credit towards graduation for only one (1) FYF course.